spawnmarvel/azure-automation-bicep-and-labs/README.md

 ## Exercise 6 Part 2 intermediate - Structure your Bicep code for collaboration (todo)

+What is the key take away?

 Full exercise at https://learn.microsoft.com/en-us/training/paths/intermediate-bicep/

 ## Exercise none Part 2 intermediate Review Azure infrastructure changes by using Bicep and pull requests (later in the future)

 Full exercise at https://learn.microsoft.com/en-us/training/modules/review-azure-infrastructure-changes-using-bicep-pull-requests/

+## Use Bicep in a deployment pipeline (skip it)

+After that, you might be interested in adding your Bicep code to a deployment pipeline.
+Follow one of these two learning paths based on the tool that you want to use:

+* Option 1: Deploy Azure resources by using Bicep and Azure Pipelines
+* Option 2: Deploy Azure resources by using Bicep and GitHub Actions

-## Introduction to deployment stacks
+## Introduction to deployment stacks (short)

-## Build your first deployment stack
+## Build your first deployment stack (short)

-## Manage resource lifecycles with deployment stacks
+## Manage resource lifecycles with deployment stacks (short)

-## Skip the stuff with piplines

 ## Labs for applied skills with tags azure administrator